-2.1.1 Inclusion of countering the financing of proliferation within AML/CFT requirements
+2.1.1 Inclusion of countering the financing of proliferation within AML/CFT/CPF requirements

-Code 3(1) Relevant persons must note that the Code's requirements apply in respect of countering the financing of proliferation as well as in respect of countering money laundering and the financing of terrorism.
-This is also the case in this Handbook.
+Relevant persons must note that the Code's requirements apply in respect of countering the financing of proliferation as well as in respect of countering money laundering and the financing of terrorism.
+This is also the case in this Handbook if not otherwise explicit.